Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_vm_extension_customscript_arm/_index.md

 - In order to demonstrate the custom script extension, we will use the below Linux and Windows scripts.
   - [*Linux*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/scripts/custom_script_linux.sh): The script will modify the message of the day (MOTD) on the operating system.
-  - [*Windows*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/scripts/custom_script_windows.ps1): The script will install Windows Terminal, Microsoft Edge, 7zip and Visual Studio Code [Chocolaty](https://chocolatey.org/) packages on the VM.
+  - [*Windows*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/scripts/custom_script_windows.ps1): The script will install Windows Terminal, Microsoft Edge, 7zip and Visual Studio Code [Chocolatey ](https://chocolatey.org/) packages on the VM.

 ## Deployment Options and Automation Flow